samshowalterblog/blog/_posts/phd/2020-10-30-first-3-months-6-life-lessons.md

 > As a PhD student, your job is to learn how everything works

-### Coming Up: Money Time and Happiness - Balancing life as a PhD Student
+### Coming up: Money, time, and happiness - Balancing life as a PhD Student

 The previous section poses an interesting, more general question: How do you balance your life as a PhD student?
 Friends, family, travel, exercise, food, finances... there are so many things to spend your time and money on.
 What balance works for you is likely unique, but my next post will examine some general tips I discovered that help me stay productive while attempting to live a balanced life.